Split-n-Chain: Privacy-Preserving Multi-Node Split Learning with Blockchain-Based Auditability

 On the other hand, the number of intermediate nodes may be more than that of the intermediate layers.
 We sort intermediate nodes based on their computational power fraction to resolve such conflicts.
 If there are more intermediate nodes than the number of intermediate layers, priority is given to a node with a higher $CPF$ value (see Eqn.~\ref{equation:comp_frac}).

-Algorithm~\ref{alg:cap} shows an algorithm to distribute the intermediate layers of a fully connected neural network among intermediate nodes, based on their computational power fractions. $MLD$ (\textit{model-layer description}) is a list of layer descriptions of the model where each element of the list contains the description of a layer of the deep-learning neural network. $MLD[i]$, $MLD[i:j]$ and $MLD[i:]$ contain the description of the $i$-th layer, the descriptions of the $i$-th layer to the $j$-th layer, and the descriptions of all layers starting from the $i$-th layer, respectively. $MLD$ contains descriptions of layers as shown in Table~\ref{table:model_config}.
-For simplicity, in Algorithm~\ref{alg:cap}, {we assume that $MLD[i]$ contains hyperparameters for the $i$-th layer, such as the number of neurons present in the layer, information on the activation function, and dropout applied after layer computation.} \textit{CPFList} contains the computational power fractions, in descending order, of all intermediate nodes. $NLD$ (\textit{node-layer description}) is a list of elements where each element is a list containing the descriptions of the layers assigned to an intermediate node. $NLD[i]$ is a list containing the description of layers assigned to the $i$-th intermediate node in the computation chain. $TPC$ (total parameter count) is the total number of trainable parameters in the deep-learning neural network. $NP_k$ is the number of parameters to be allocated to $node_k$.
+Algorithm~\ref{alg:cap} shows an algorithm to distribute the intermediate layers of a fully connected neural network among intermediate nodes, based on their computational power fractions.

+$MLD$ (\textit{model-layer description}) is a list of layer descriptions of the model where each element of the list contains the description of a layer of the deep neural network. $MLD[i]$, $MLD[i:j]$ and $MLD[i:]$ contain the description of the $i$-th layer, the descriptions of the $i$-th layer to the $j$-th layer, and the descriptions of all layers starting from the $i$-th layer, respectively. $MLD$ contains descriptions of layers as shown in Table~\ref{table:model_config}.
+For simplicity, in Algorithm~\ref{alg:cap}, {we assume that $MLD[i]$ contains hyperparameters for the $i$-th layer, such as the number of neurons present in the layer, information on the activation function, and dropout applied after layer computation.} \textit{CPFList} contains the computational power fractions, in descending order, of all intermediate nodes. $NLD$ (\textit{node-layer description}) is a list of elements where each element is a list containing the descriptions of the layers assigned to an intermediate node. $NLD[i]$ is a list containing the description of layers assigned to the $i$-th intermediate node in the computation chain. $TPC$ (total parameter count) is the total number of trainable parameters in the deep neural network. $NP_k$ is the number of parameters to be allocated to $node_k$.